"More" & "Increased"

 As a rule of thumb, add up your total Increased modifiers and divide by 100.
 Call this X. Increased modifiers are worth about 1/(X+1) as much as More modifiers.
 For example, at 200% Increased, an Increased modifier is worth about 1/(2+1) = 1/3 as much as a More modifier of the same value.

 (Strictly speaking there is one other type of modifier, called a Multiplier.
-As of June 2019, these modifiers are found only for Cold- and Chaos-based Damage over Time.
+These currently only affect Damage Over Time.
 Multiplier modifiers are added together, then multiplied to the main skill - kind of like a separate batch of Increased modifiers.
-For example, a +10% Multiplier and a +20% Multiplier effectively combine into a single 30% Multiplier.
-Multiplier modifiers are found in only a few builds, though, so for the most part you won't need to worry about them.)
+For example, a +10% Multiplier and a +20% Multiplier effectively combine into a single 30% Multiplier, which then multiplies the main skill's damage by 1.3 as part of the "More" or "Less" damage step.)

 A Math Example